OpenPrinting/ipp-usb/ipp-usb.8.md

       http-connection = ""

 For each discovered device, its model name is matched against sections of the quirks files.
-Section name may contain glob-style wildcards: `*` that matches any sequence of characters and `?`, that matches any single character.
+The section name contains an exact model name, which contains `iManufacturer`+`iProduct` entries from `lsusb -v` command output, or it may contain glob-style wildcards: `*` that matches any sequence of characters and `?` , that matches any single character.
 To match one of these characters (`*` and `?`) literally, use backslash as escape.

 All matching sections from all quirks files are taken in consideration,